optilude/flickrbackup/README.rst

 In this example, we have also used the ``--web-session`` option to make it more likely to work (see above).

+There is no particular reason you can't pass `--web-session` to the script every time you run it, though it might be difficult to detect if and when the session is no longer valid.
+The return of unexpected 404 errors might be a good indication.
+In this case, authenticate again as above and replace the session file.

 Known limitations
 -----------------